John Nielsen, CMA, CPA

 Mitch received his Alberta Land Surveyor commission in 2006.
 He obtained his P.Eng designation in 2007, earned his Canada Lands Surveyor commission in 2008, and his Nova Scotia Land Surveyor commission in 2012.
-Mitch is a member of the Alberta Land Surveyors’ (ALSA) Discipline Committee, has served on the ALSA Standards Committee (2006-2008), the ALSA Practice Review Board (2013-2016) and as Chair for the Practice Review Board (2016-2017).
+Mitch is currently a member of the Professional Surveyors Canada (PSC) Liability Insurance Committee, has served on the Alberta Land Surveyors’ (ALSA) Discipline Committee (2018-2021), the ALSA Standards Committee (2006-2008), the ALSA Practice Review Board (2013-2016) and as Chair for the Practice Review Board (2016-2017).

 Damian Gillis, ALS, CLS, P.Eng., MBA

 Damian Gillis joins GeoVerra in a continued role as the Vice-President of Geomatics, where he oversees the proposal process, fleet and equipment management, and CAD standards.
 His knowledge of the industry is vast, but he is known for his expertise in the oil and gas sector, specifically in regard to well sites, gathering pipelines, oil sands exploration, transmission pipelines, and pipeline integrity.